Contact Center Solutions Featured Article

 Supplier Q&A on UC With Cisco

-Beginning this month TMC (News - Alert) is publishing a series of Q&As with leading customer interaction/CRM solutions suppliers in key product/service markets to get their insights on trends within contact centers, their specific industries, and with their firms.
+Beginning this month TMC is publishing a series of Q&As with leading customer interaction/CRM solutions suppliers in key product/service markets to get their insights on trends within contact centers, their specific industries, and with their firms.
 They are also being asked for best practices in buying and obtaining maximum value from their solutions.

 1. What top trends do you see happening in both contact centers and in your industry and what is driving these trends?